-These are the three macronutrients you need to pay attention to on the keto diet.
 Macronutrients are energy-providing nutrients that you need to take in large amounts.
-Normally, our bodies heavily rely on carbohydrates to make energy, thus the term sugar-burner.
-But on a keto diet, you force your body to burn fats turning you into a fat-burner.
+Normally, our bodies heavily rely on carbohydrates to make energy (sugar-burning mode).
+But on a keto diet, you force your body to burn fats (fat-burning mode).

-The reason you still need to eat some amount of carbs on a keto diet is that your brain can't full run on ketones.
-Up to 70% of your brain's functioning can use ketones but the rest requires carbs.
+The reason you need to eat some carbs on a keto diet is that this helps maintain normal blood glucose, spares your muscles, and supports normal thyroid functioning.
 You also need to eat a moderate amount of protein to build and repair tissue and produce important hormones.

-According to the World Health Organization, obesity has tripled since the 1970s .
-And now, almost 40% of adults worldwide are overweight.
-While there is a lot of talk about what is causing the obesity crisis, it really boils down to two things:
+According to the World Health Organization, obesity and overweight has tripled since the 1970s and now, almost 40% of adults worldwide are overweight.
+While there is a lot of debate about what is causing this health crisis, it really boils down to two things:

 - Energy-dense foods became available globally

-- Physical activity dropped due sedentary jobs, urbanization, and transportation (no one walks to work anymore).
+- Physical activity dropped due to a rise in sedentary jobs/activity, urbanization, and transportation.

-In other words, people are taking in more calories than they are spending.
-Humans were not built to live in such an environment of opulence.
-Millions of years of evolution made us to, not only survive, but thrive in harsh environments where food is not always available and where being physically active is essential for survival.
-The rapid change in living is making us sick and obesity is just one manifestation of the problem.
+In other words, people are taking in more calories than they are burning.
+Humans were not built to live like this.
+Millions of years of evolution made us to not only survive but thrive in harsh environments where food is scarce and where being highly active is essential for survival.

-But to be fair, environmental pollutants and unrelenting stress of modern living also adds to this equation [4, 5].
-Luckily, you can take matters into your own hand by making your lifestyle and food choices fit your genetic makeup.
-You can change your behavior and your environment to protect your health and feel your best and the keto diet is a great way to start.
+Environmental pollutants and unrelenting stress are also contributing to our expanding waistlines [4, 5].
+Luckily, you can take matters into your own hands by making your lifestyle and food choices fit your genetic makeup - or by following keto.

 Using the Ketogenic Diet for Weight Loss

-The ketogenic diet mimics both starvation and fasting, something that humans went through regularly, and that research shows our body expects and wants .
+The ketogenic diet mimics starvation and fasting, something that humans went through on a regular throughout history and that research shows our body expects and wants .
 The keto diet can help you: